 The monitoring and aggregation framework is integrated within the distributed NaradaBrokering framework.
 This integration will allow brokers, individually or collectively, to make decisions on the best possible approach to route packets based on the state of the network fabric and the type of interactions being routed.
 The performance monitoring scheme within the distributed broker network needs to have two important characteristics.
 First, it should be able to work with different transport protocols with no straitjacketing of the performance factors being measured.
-The Link and LinkPerformanceData primitives that abstract transport details and performance data respectively, as outlined in the preceding section, ensure the ability to work with unlimited performance factors over different transport protocols.
+The Link and LinkPerformanceData primitives that abstract transport details and performance factors over different transport protocols.
 Different nodes, with different types of links originating from them, can end up measuring a different set of performance factors.
 Second, the scheme should be to federate with other network measurement services such as NWS.